dbohdan/automatic-api/CONTRIBUTING.md

 A submitted project must be at least alpha quality, that is, ready for users to test.
 A project that is no longer actively maintained must be more mature than that and already tested by users.

 Please only submit open source or [open core](https://en.wikipedia.org/wiki/Open_core) software you can run on your own servers.

+Projects that enhance those already on the list or use them as a component (applications, client libraries, frameworks, etc.) should be added to the [Related projects](https://github.com/dbohdan/automatic-api/wiki/Related-projects) wiki page.
+They may be open source, proprietary, or software as a service.